History and Mountains

-A classic loop fitting in the historical sites in Dien Bien Phu and some fantastic mountain passes.
+A classic loop fitting in the historical sites in Dien Bien Phu and some fantastic mountain passes, this 10 day itinerary is based on our popular 10 day Military March motorcycle tour.
 Then up to Sa Pa and Fansipan before heading downstream to Hanoi.
 It is best to take a minimum of 6 days for this 10-12 to make it very leisurely.

 Some years ago, it was still quite difficult to get to the far Northwest of Vietnam.
 The road (QL6) was a thin winding ribbon of road.
 Although it was great to drive, it was slow and dangerous.
 Now that it has been widened, the traffic flows better and you can move more easily but it is still dangerous.
 High speeds claim the lives that blind corners once did.